EmmanuelDemey/eslint-plugin-angular/docs/module-dependency-order.md

     // invalid
     angular.module('myModule', ['ngRoute', 'app', 'ui.router']); // error: ui.router is a third party module and should be sorted before app

+## Version

+This rule was introduced in eslint-plugin-angular 0.12.0

 ## Links

 * [Rule source](../rules/module-dependency-order.js)